saumyabansal-cs22/JS-Challenger/README.md

 g=5;
 console.log(g);

-**const keyword** neither allows to redeclare a variable nor it allows us to reinitialize the variable.
+**const keyword** neither allows us to redeclare a variable nor it allows us to reinitialize the variable.
 For example:

 const a=7;
 console.log("value of a = "+a);